 The Aramark Investments Limited slavery and human trafficking statement is made pursuant to Section 54 of the Modern Slavery Act 2015 ‘Transparency in Supply Chains’ and is made by Aramark Investments Limited on behalf of its Northern European operating companies.

-Aramark Investments Limited (registered number 02808311) through its Northern European operating companies provides food services and facilities management to organisations across a range of market sectors serving hundreds of clients across the UK in the business and industry, education, offshore, defence, healthcare and judicial markets and also supplies online retail products to the customers in the UK.
-Aramark has undertaken a number of activities in the previous 12 months to better understand its supply chain and is committed to challenging human trafficking and slavery.
+Aramark Investments Limited (registered number 02808311), through its Northern European operating companies, provides food services and facilities management to organisations across a range of market sectors serving hundreds of clients across the UK in the business and industry, education, offshore, defence and healthcare markets.
+Aramark continuously undertakes activities to better understand its supply chain and is committed to challenging human trafficking and slavery.

 - In 2018, Aramark developed an assessment programme in conjunction with SEDEX.

-- The programme assesses supplier’s credentials with regard to Labour Standards, Health and Safety, Environmental Stewardship and Business Ethics.
+- The programme assesses supplier’s credentials, in terms of Labour Standards, Health and Safety, Environmental Stewardship and Business Ethics.
 The assessment findings rate the supplier’s compliance and highlights any risk for further investigation.

-Furthermore, all suppliers entering new contracts with Aramark are obligated to enforce relevant legislative requirements in relation to the use of labour throughout their supply chain.
+- Furthermore, all suppliers entering new contracts, with Aramark are required to enforce relevant legislative requirements in relation to the use of labour throughout their supply chain.

 In conclusion, Aramark is committed, through its work with SEDEX and by embedding compliance into routine supplier selection, to collaborating with its stakeholders to improve transparency and tackle any occurrences of human trafficking or slavery.

 Further information on Aramark’s approach to adhering to responsible business practices, such as through its ethics, health and wellbeing and community initiatives can be found at: